renpy/renpy/sphinx/source/quickstart.rst

 This Quickstart has barely scratched the surface of what Ren'Py is capable of.
 For simplicity's sake, we've omitted many features Ren'Py supports.
-To get a feel for what Ren'Py is capable of, we suggest playing through the demo, and having Eileen demonstrate these features to you.
+To get a feel for what Ren'Py is capable of, we suggest playing through the Tutorial, and having Eileen demonstrate these features to you.

 You may also want to read the rest of this (complex) manual, as it's